SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ![](img/smarttown-topology-view.jpg)

-Though the SmartTown EDA design shall encompass various aspects of automation and control - we will focus on the Analytics and Operations applications for this workshop.
+We will focus on the Analytics and Operations applications for this workshop.

 #### Applications

 ![](img/smarttown-domain-view.jpg)

-A view that captures the relationship between Applications within the Domain based on their publish/subscribe action on the domain events.
 #### Events

-- **TemperatureReading** - An event generated by an Temperature Sensor (IoT Device) with temperature reading and a timestamp
+- **TemperatureReading** - An event generated by a Temperature Sensor (IoT Device) with temperature reading and a timestamp
 - **OperationalAlert** - An event generated when the temperature is found to be out of bounds with an alert type and prioritization level.

 ![](img/smarttown-event-view.jpg)